-This time represents the ideal processing of "all the bytes" in the given set of backup jobs at the maximum tape drive rate without any other configuration constraints of the backup server.
+This time represents the ideal processing of "all the bytes" in the given set of backup jobs at the maximum tape drive rate without any other configuratio constraints of the backup server.
 Clearly, makespan S cannot be smaller than the "ideal" processing time of the backup set.

-• $D_3$ is the shortest possible time that would be necessary to process the entire set of submitted backup jobs while using the maximum possible number maxDA of concurrent disk agents at all tape drives (this computation approximates the processing time for the case when maxDA parameter is a constraint that limits backup processing):
+• D_3 is the shortest possible time that would be necessary to process the entire set of submitted backup jobs while using the maximum possible number maxDA of concurrent disk agents at all tape drives (this computation approximates the processing time for the case when maxDA parameter is a constraint that limits backup processing):

-$$D_3 = \frac{\sum{1 \le i \le n} d_i}{m \cdot maxDA} \tag{3}$$
+$$D_3 = \frac{\sum{1 \le i \le n} d_i}{m \cdot max D A} \tag{3}$$

-It is apparent that makespan S cannot be smaller than $D_3$ that reflects the ideal processing time of the backup set with maxDA of concurrent disk agents.
+It is apparent that makespan S cannot be smaller than D_3 that reflect the ideal processing time of the backup set with maxDA of concurrent disk agents.